farcasterxyz/protocol/docs/SPECIFICATION.md

     C-->G([cast:0x...981])
 ```

-A cast may mention users but mentions are stored separately from the text property.
+A cast may mention users, but mentions are stored separately from the text property.
 A mention is created by adding the user's fid to the `mentions` array and its position in bytes in the text field into the `mentions_positions` array.
 Casts may have up to 10 mentions.

 ```
 "@dwr and @v are big fans of @farcaster"